joseprl89/BitbucketPRAnalysis/README.md

 * What credentials to use to fetch data
 * Which repositories to read
 * How many pages of PRs to load
+* Whether to filter the PRs to ensure we don't measure git flow special branches such as:
+  * Merge to master
+  * Release or hotfix branches being merged to develop or master

 To do so, you'll need to define a config.json file at the root of the project with the following format: